the-pixel-hunter/Security-feeds-to-Elastic/README.md

 - Install elasticsearch, Logstash, Kibana
 - Download logstash pipelines,
-- Add config to pipeline.yml config
+- Add config to pipeline.yml file
+- Create Index
 - Import Obejects for fancy dashboards

 ### Tags

-geo.news_location: United Kingdom
-Source:

-tags:
+Tags are used in visualtions to describe the articals, and also show certian ones in dashbaords.

+Source Tags:
+Use one of these tags to dertimine the geo location of the news
+- WorldWide
+- UK
+- USA
+- Europe
+- Asia

+About:
+- Author/Company
 - Blogs
 - News
-- Security
+- IT Security
 - General
+- Advisery
+- Raw Intel

 ## Install